DeepSai/deepsai-fork-easyuse.github.io/README.md

-# record in case of forgetting
+# Record in case of forgetting